TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/request-size-limit-tyk-classic.md

 ## Configuring the middleware in Tyk Operator {#tyk-operator}

 The process for configuring a request size limit is similar to that defined in section [configuring the middleware in the Tyk Classic API Definition](#tyk-classic).
-Tyk Operaor allows you to configure a request size limit for [all endpoints of an API](#tyk-operator-api) or for a [specific API endpoint](#tyk-operator-endpoint).
+Tyk Operator allows you to configure a request size limit for [all endpoints of an API](#tyk-operator-api) or for a [specific API endpoint](#tyk-operator-endpoint).

 ### Applying a size limit for a specific API {#tyk-operator-api}